They go by many names, but one of the most common is the “C.E.O.” Also known as the “Christmas, Easter, Only.”

 Americans send roughly 26 billion text messages every day.
 For most teens and adults, this means their phone is usually no more than an arm’s length away.

-Virtually every single cell phone can text, and they can do so without a need for data or internet connection.
+Virtually every single cell phone can text, and they can do so without a need for data or an internet connection.

 When you’re looking to send something as crucial and widespread as the word of God, you need that degree of reach.